Ranthony Texada: Montreal Alouettes

-On September 17, 2022, it was announced that Texada had signed with the Montreal Alouettes.
+On September 17, 2022, it was announced that Texada had signed with the Montreal Alouettes practice roster and was released at the end of the season.

 San Antonio Brahmas

 The San Antonio Brahmas selected Texada in the 12th round of the 2023 XFL Supplemental Draft on January 1, 2023.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Personal life

 Texada and his wife, Charli, have one daughter, Rayla.
 Texada was born to Nerissa and Ranthony Texada Sr. and he has two younger brothers, Raleigh and Ridge, who also play football as defensive backs.
 Texada played on the same youth baseball team as his future Redblacks teammate, Monshadrik Hunter.